 Forecasting and managing of variable cost items is one of the most important functions of a QS, and goes hand in hand with cash flow predictions and overall cost projection.
 When it comes to recladding jobs, for instance, a contractor can’t see the extent of the timber decay until they remove the cladding.
 So, while they’d include an allowance for this in the initial budget, costs can change quickly as the project progresses.

 So, if cost, risk and time control are key focus points of any successful project, why do so many people still hesitate when it comes to getting a QS on board?
-Jacques says hiring a QS before considering the rest of the professional team should be a no brainer, and believes an overall mind shift needs to take place.
+Hiring a QS before considering the rest of the professional team should be a no brainer, an overall mind shift takes place.

 “I believe New Zealand needs to promote a better understanding and awareness of the profession and the invaluable cost benefits a QS can bring.
 The fact is, if the services provided by a QS were better understood, the client would realise that QS fees soon pay for themselves – and can even generate further savings.

 “Apart from local bank requirements, there’s currently no legal obligation in New Zealand to appoint a QS on your project.
 Generally speaking, there’s a perception that it’s a ‘nice to have’ rather than a ‘need to have’, so people think they can cut it out.
 The QS appointment, if it happens at all, is typically delayed and means some critical cost opportunities are overlooked.

 “A QS can also add to the cost control and management of other disciplines, ensure that fees are charged correctly and that all parties are sticking to their contract terms.
 Without them, the cost administration still has to take place, it’ll just be done by the contractor or another profession – who aren’t experts in the area and don’t have your finances as their primary concern.
 By removing a QS you run the risk of paying far more in other areas – especially when it comes to more difficult projects such as recladding facades or doing internal alterations and renovations.”